Capillary vascular malformations (port wine stains)

 Capillary vascular malformations (known as port wine stains) are birth marks caused by a problem with the blood vessels just below the skin.

-They can appear on any part of the body at birth and are usually red or purple in colour.
+They can appear on any part of the body at birth.
 Over time port wine stains may grow, thicken and develop raised areas.

-Smaller port wine stains can be covered using special waterproof makeup.
+- Smaller port wine stains can be covered using special camouflage waterproof makeup.

 Related tests and scans